deepak821/react-movie-api/README.md

 > \$ npm install

-2.for launching the website run below code
+2.for launching the website run the below code.

 > \$ npm start